Mike-Huntress/Internship2020/README.txt

         made to make this work easier, you're going to need to spin up a python virtual environment with pipenv, a virtual environment and package manager.
 As part of your Anaconda download, a piece of package management software called pip was installed that we're going to run from your terminal/ command line.
 We're going to it to fetch some other tools that will help manage our packages more cleanly.
-Run this in the terminal/command line:

-        sudo -H pip install -U pipenv
+        *If using a MacOS/ Linux OS, run this in the terminal/command line: sudo -H pip install -U pipenv
+        *If using a windows machine, open the Anaconda powershell (should be an available program) and run pip install pipenv
+        *In either environment, then do:
         cd [path to the project we just cloned in step 2] pipenv shell
+        pipenv install
+        *There's a chance it may tell you you don't have python 3.6.
+If so, just type: conda install python=3.6
         pipenv install

         After running "pienv shell", the terminal will return some text, including a directory path, e.g.:
         /Users/michaelhuntress/.local/share/virtualenvs/BWInternship2020-qGgbmmCS/bin/activate